gabrieljolivier/gabrieljolivier.github.io/index.md

 <br>

 <div>
-I am a Ph.D. candidate in the Tulane University Economics Department, expecting degree conferral in May 2026.
+&nbsp; &nbsp; &nbsp; &nbsp; I am a Ph.D. candidate in the Tulane University Economics Department, expecting degree conferral in May 2026.
 My research focuses on the economics of education, where I use quasi-experimental methods to estimate the causal effects of policy on educational outcomes.
 I study the effects of